BHTY/sos/README.md

 * Kernel heap
 * Cooperative multitasking (thread_cleanup function)
 * PS/2 keyboard driver
-* Mutexes and shitty atomic variables
+* Mutexes and shitty atomic variables (basically variables with getters and setters protected by a mutex)
 * Basic interthread message passing (message queue is a linked list of messages with a sender and void* message)
+* Stack trace (return addresses only - no function names or local vars)